Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 Though **Style A** is preferred, **Style B** may be a necessary alternative to write depending on your use case.

 ## Before we move on
-Most of the other functions we'll cover makes use of the same principles detailed in mem.write(); for that, I won't be going into as much depth in the remaining examples to avoid excessive reptition :smiley:
+Most of the other functions we'll cover makes use of the same principles detailed in mem.write(); for that, I won't be going into as much depth in the remaining examples to avoid excessive repetition :smiley:

 ### mem.write._global_('key', 'value)